emqx/blog/en/202006/emqx-prometheus-grafana.md

 - EMQ Dashboard: includes the historical statistics of connection, message, topic and throughput.
 - EMQ: includes the historical statistics for the number of client, subscriptions, topics, messages, packet, and other business information.
-- ErlangVM: the number of every EMQ X node Erlang virtual machine process/thread, the historical statistics of ETS/Mnesia database usage.
+- ErlangVM: the number of every EMQX node Erlang virtual machine process/thread, the historical statistics of ETS/Mnesia database usage.

 If you have other requirements, can refer to the attachment 「all metrics of EMQX-STATSD」and use Grafana to display diagram data.